h2r/ein/doc/movo.md

 current planning frame.
 The word `moveitGoalPositionTolerance` is the tolerance on the goal position, etc.

+### Sound

+The `say` word takes a string and sends it to the sound_play action.
+It would be easy to add more words to more directly control the sound playback, but all that exists now is `say`.
+For example `"Hello world" say` causes MOVO to say, "Hello world."

 ### Light Fields

 We plan to connect the Kinect 2 camera to Ein in order to create light